Focus on Algebra

 - How can student-generated strategies drive development?
 How can teachers model student thinking?
 How does this modeling support efficiency and sophistication of strategies?

-Each workshop is 3 days.
+Each workshop is 3 days for teachers, 4 days if the workshop is geared toward trainers.
 Materials include handouts and electronic files with teacher notes, resource files, and video clips of teachers and students at work.